IsmoilovMuhriddin/Adafruit_Python_PCA9685/README.md

 # Adafruit Python PCA9685
-Python code to use the PCA9685 PWM servo/LED controller with a Raspberry Pi or BeagleBone black.
+Python code to use the PCA9685 PWM for Motor control of Smart Car

 ## Installation